JuliaDynamics/Agents.jl/docs/src/api.md

 ## Plotting
-Plotting functionality comes from `InteractiveChaos`, which uses Makie.jl.
+Plotting functionality comes from `InteractiveDynamics`, which uses Makie.jl.
-You need to install both `InteractiveChaos`, as well as a plotting backend (we recommend `GLMakie`) to use the following functions.
+You need to install both `InteractiveDynamics`, as well as a plotting backend (we recommend `GLMakie`) to use the following functions.

-The version of `InteractiveChaos` used in the docs is:
+The version of `InteractiveDynamics` used in the docs is:
 ```@example versions
 using Pkg
-Pkg.status("InteractiveChaos")
+Pkg.status("InteractiveDynamics")
 ```

 ```@docs